About MURRAY LEGGE ARCHITECTURE

 Lincoln Davidson, AIA

-Lincoln Davidson a graduate of the University of Texas at Austin School of Architecture and is the youngest registered architect in Austin.
-He is currently a post-graduate researcher at the University of Texas.
+Lincoln Davidson a graduate of the University of Texas at Austin School of Architecture.

 Lincoln has participated in a number of art festivals and design competitions - including the winning entry in the Coupling Design Competition in 2015 and three selected installations in the Cohen New Works Festival.